Crozzers/screen_brightness_control/README.md

 ### get_brightness(`verbose_error=False, **kwargs`)
 **Summary:**
 Returns the current screen brightness as a percentage by default.
-If you're on Windows it may return a list of values if you have multiple, brightness adjustable monitors.
+It may return a list of values if you have multiple, brightness adjustable monitors.
 Raises `ScreenBrightnessError` upon failure

 **Arguments:**